-Here are 8 easy tips to stay healthy while traveling during the Coronavirus pandemic
+Here are 7 easy tips to stay healthy (and sane!) while traveling during the Coronavirus pandemic

 or while traveling anytime, because you never want to get sick while you’re on your way to vacation!

 In general, avoid a lot of different means of transportation or transfers when traveling during the pandemic.
 If you can drive to your destination or want to do a road trip, that’s definitely the safest, though flying isn’t unsafe in itself (United came out with a study that found an extremely low risk of infection on a plane).
 The air on an airplane is super clean due to industry standards and regulations requiring air circulation and HEPA filters.
 Therefore, airborne transmission of viruses and other germs is rare, similar to being outdoors.
 It’s honestly more the airports and crowds that create more risk.
 So try not to spend too much time in the airport, and if you are flying, avoid trains/trolleys in the airport, and avoid crowds.
 It’s better to walk in the spacious air with less people around than be packed in a train with a bunch of strangers.

 2. Test yourself before you travel – whether or not the destination requires it

 If you’re traveling domestically, or to somewhere like Mexico, which doesn’t require a negative test, please be a responsible traveler and test yourself before and after the trip anyway (I like using these – they deliver the test to your house, it’s a quick easy swab you do yourself in your nostril (not all the way through to your brain like some are, ugh!), you do the test over your webcam with a proctor and it’s so easy – and approved for some travel (like getting back into the USA!!!).
 Highly recommend doing it before a trip as well to make sure you’re not spreading the virus to anyone vulnerable while you travel.